-User Guide
+User's Guide

-3.1 Preface
+4.1 Preface

-Welcome to Tarantool.
-This is the User Guide.
-We recommend reading this first, and afterwards reading the Reference chapters which have more detail.
+Welcome to Tarantool!
+This is the User's Guide.
+We recommend reading it first, and consulting Reference materials for more detail afterwards, if needed.

-3.1.1 How to read the documentation
+4.1.1 How to read the documentation

-To get started, you can either download the whole package as described in the first part of Chapter 2 "Getting started", or you can initially skip the download and connect to the online Tarantool server running on the web at http://try.tarantool.org.
-Either way, the first tryout can be a matter of following the example in the second part of chapter 2: "Starting Tarantool and making your first database".
+To get started, you can either download the whole Tarantool package as described in the first part of Chapter 2 "Getting Started", or you can skip the download and connect to the online Tarantool server running on the web at http://try.tarantool.org.
+Either way, as the first tryout, you can follow the introductory example "Starting Tarantool and making your first database" from the second part of Chapter 2.
+If you want more hands-on experience, proceed to the "Tutorials" part after you are through with Chapter 2.